jjtech-digital/commercetools-products-fetcher/README.md

          npm run push

          this will push all the products data inside productProjection in your google sheet, check your sheet for confirmation
-You will be able to see the progress of fetching in your terminal🚀
+You will be able to see the progress of data pushing in your terminal🚀

 Step 6.
 For converting the fetched data, run this command in your terminal